daltyboy11/vocab/readme.md

 speech to which it belongs

 // TODO - remove --type requirement

 `vocab add peregrination "a long and meandering journel" --type noun`

 ## Deleting words
-Delete words you've being so familiar with that you no longer need practice.
+Delete words you're so familiar with that you no longer need practice.

 `vocab delete recrudescence`

 ## Modifying words
-Go back and modify a word's definition if you make a mistake
+Go back and modify a word's definition if you make a mistake.

-`vocab add affect "a change which is a result or consequence of an action or other cause"
+`vocab add affect "a change which is a result or consequence of an action or other cause"`

 Confusing affect with effect... whoops!